kuanchihwang/CAM-SIMA-Docs/docs/design/directory-structure.md

 ### **bin/**

-Contains the `git-fleximmod` tool for downloading needed source code and software from external repositories.
+Contains the `git-fleximod` tool for downloading needed source code and software from external repositories.
 More information on `git-fleximod` can be found [here](https://github.com/ESMCI/git-fleximod).

 ### **ccpp_framework/**